Alecell/smart-routes/README.md

 As our web application grow, its amount of routes grows too.
 Apps with 20, 30, 40 and more routes variations can be really messy to deal with, even more when we add dynamic routing.

 That kind of thing came with some problems like:
-* Links lead to wrong route;
+* Links leading to unexpected route;
+* Send parameter to a not parameterized route;
 * Non intelligible routes names;
 * Work around to apply parameters;
 * Forget to replace a link when an entirely route needs to be changed.

 A routes single source of truth allows to better organize your routes, better use them and prevent routing mistakes.

 ## Install